 Wills's first work was in Surrealist poetry, and his subsequent research has maintained links with modernist literature while expanding into areas of literary theory and philosophy, as well as film theory and comparative literature.
 Other published work includes co-authored volumes on Thomas Pynchon (Writing Pynchon, with Alec McHoul, 1990), and on Derrida and film theory (Screen/Play, with Peter Brunette, 1989), a co-edited book entitled Deconstruction and the Visual Arts (with Peter Brunette, 1994), and an edited volume on Jean-Luc Godard’s Pierrot le fou (2000).
 He has published some 65 book chapters and journal articles.

-My project starts from the fundamental, if obvious observation--examined by Jacques Derrida in his 1999-2001 seminar on the topic--that the death penalty manufactures a precise moment of death, instituting for the condemned person a countdown that is qualitatively different both from other violent deaths, and from the normal situation of the living, who cannot calculate the instant of their own death.
-I analyze different operations and versions of the experience of time as it relates to the death penalty, with particular emphasis on how time comes into focus there as what I call a form of technicity, a machine whose operations in no way reduce to the chronological linearity that we normally ascribe to time, producing instead a whole “new” or different set of simultaneities, terminations and suspensions.
+My analysis starts from the fundamental, if obvious observation--examined by Jacques Derrida in his 1999-2001 seminar on the topic--that the death penalty manufactures a precise moment of death, instituting for the condemned person a countdown that is qualitatively different both from other violent deaths, and from the normal situation of the living, who cannot calculate the instant of their own death.
+I examine different operations and versions of the experience of time as it relates to the death penalty, with particular emphasis on how time comes into focus as what I call a form of technicity, a machine whose operations in no way reduce to the chronological linearity that we normally ascribe to time, producing instead a whole “new” or different set of simultaneities, terminations and suspensions.

 1. Single Authored